Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 Screen resolutions will vary between computers, depended upon the capability and age of a computer’s graphics card (also called video or display card).

-After we receive a general practice’s signed and witnessed POLAR Data Sharing & Licensing Agreement Terms and Conditions document, we apply for their POLAR GP license that can take up to 3 to 5 business days.
+After we receive a general practice’s signed and witnessed POLAR Data Sharing & Licensing Agreement Terms and Conditions document, and the Minimum Technical Requirments document we can start the install process which can take up to 3 to 5 business days.

-Once we receive their POLAR GP license, a member of our eHealth team will make an appointment with the general practice’s nominated point of contact to remotely install POLAR GP.
-The general practice’s nominated point of contact can be an authorised staff member, or their internal or external ICT service provider.
+Once we receive their POLAR license, a member of our eHealth team will make an appointment with the general practice’s nominated point of contact to remotely install POLAR.
+The general practice’s nominated point of contact can be an authorised staff member, or their internal or external IT service provider.

-The POLAR GP interface installation involves remote accessing each computer, downloading and installing and testing the software - this process takes about 15 minutes per computer.
+The POLAR interface installation involves remote accessing the server and installing and testing the software - this process takes about half to one hour.
 In most cases we do not have to reboot your computers during installation - meaning no downtime during business hours - you can reboot your computer anytime post-installation.

-Can POLAR GP be installed into an on-premises-domain and on-premises workgroup?
+Can POLAR be installed into an on-premises-domain and on-premises workgroup?

 On-premises-workgroup means you do not have an on-premises server (nor a Microsoft Server 64bit operating system); instead you use an Internet modem (or similar device) to provide centralised networking to all the computers within your general practice.